microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 9. Close the TMPPro dialog.
 After this you need to reload the scene, so close and re-open your scene.

-10. Finally, press the play button to start and explore the scene!
+10. Press the play button.

+Have fun exploring the scene!
 You can use simulated hands to interact in editor.
 You can:
 - Press WASD keys to fly / move.
 - Press and hold right mouse to look around.
 - Press and hold space bar to use a simulated hand.

-There's quite a bit to explore here!
-You can learn more about the ux controls here in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).
+There's quite a bit to explore here.
+You can learn more about the UI controls [in the hand interaction examples guide](README_HandInteractionExamples.md).
 Also, read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn more about in-editor hand input simulation in MRTK.

 Congratulations, you just used your first MRTK scene.
 Now onto creating your own experiences...